ricdikulous/immutable-unreal-game-lessons/lessons/14-nfts-as-playable-characters/README.md

 ### 3. Load NFTs from Server
 In the "Character Select Container" widget, we will:

+1. Add an HTTP request to fetch the player's NFTs from the server and parse the response (done in the same was as the [previous lesson](../13-display-the-nfts-in-game/README.md))
+2. Add a `false` branch to the default character check.
+    - If the character isn't default we need to check all of the player's NFTs to see if they can use this character.
+    - We match the NFT to the character by comparing the name of the NFT with the name of the character on the data table.
+    - If they match, we add the child widget for that character to our array so it will be a selectable element on the left hand side of the screen.

 ![Character Select Container](./CharacterContainerOnConstruct.png)

-1. Add an HTTP request to fetch the player's NFTs from the server.
-2. Parse the JSON response into our NFT struct.
-3. Modify the "Character Select Container" widget to check if the player owns an NFT for each character.
-If the player owns the NFT, add the character to the selection screen.

 ## Expected Behaviour